St Nicholas - Arrington

 St Nicholas Arrington is the smallest church in the group but on a summer day you can stand beside the church and look up to see buzzards circling against the blue sky with swifts and swallows below them while at the same time you may hear a green woodpecker the other side of the churchyard.
 The churchyard is managed as a rural churchyard to protect as much wild life as we can - so a concern for ecology is one of the primary concerns of the church along with remembering those who have gone before us.

-Our church building is currently open for public worship as well as for private prayer (which it has been for some time).
+Our church building is currently open for public worship as well as for private prayer.
 The Benefice moved its services online using both YouTube and Zoom™ at the start of the Covid-19 restrictions, and these currently continue alongside the churches that are open.
 The benefice is also finding ways to continue bible study and Messy Church on line.

 This is also a difficult time for many people who suddenly find themselves with less resources through no fault of their own.
 There is a Foodbox in our church porch which all who need it are welcome to use, there is no need to ask, simply help yourself to what you need.